cbeck88/strict-variant/bench/README.md

 Test executables are produced in `/bench/stage`.

 Use `./run.sh` to do a clean build and run all benchmarks.

+You can pipe the results of that into `./format_benchmark_results.lua` to get a table formatted as github-flavored markdown.

 There is also a `./generate_asm.sh` script which will generate assembly for each of the variant types, at some particular configuration.